CT-Clark/Wasp-Stigmurgy/README.md

-# CPSC565A1
+# CPSC565A1 - Wasps

 This is the implementation of wasp nest making in NetLogo for CPSC565 Assignment 1.
+This displays emergence through cellular automata.

 # Assignment Description